Deakin College

 • Flexible entry criteria – Along with Year 12 results, Deakin College employs a holistic approach with greater emphasis on helping students to succeed.

-• FEE-HELP available* – Study now, pay later - All Diploma courses are FEE-Help approved making your education affordable and accessible.
+• FEE-HELP available* – Study now, pay later - All diploma courses are FEE-Help approved, making your education affordable and accessible.

 *Australian Citizens, some New Zealand citizens and holders of certain humanitarian visas